-Theoretically, it would propel a 2X increase in speed as its designed for twice the bandwidth of the current UFS 2.1 standard.
-This facilitates a transfer speed up to 11.6 Gbps per lanes and since there are two channels, an hyper-speed of 23.2 Gbps can be reached.
-But practically speaking, we could expect a speed around 15 Gbps (1.875 GB/s).
+Theoretically, it would propel a 2X increase in speed as it’s designed for twice the bandwidth of the current UFS 2.1 standard.
+This facilitates a transfer speed up to 11.6 Gbps per lane and since there are two channels, a hyper-speed of 23.2 Gbps can be reached.
+But practically speaking, we could expect a speed of around 15 Gbps (1.875 GB/s).

 Moreover, these communication channels between the chipset and storage will be relatively better trained to handle consistent application workload because of the additional QoS (Quality of Service) feature.